jknowles/r_tutorial_ed/Tutorial4_CleaningData.md

-# Let's do it anyway
+# Break in Case of Emergency

 ```r
 # Stupid hack workaround of ddply bug when running too many of these